BilecikAlgebraNumberTheory/BilecikAlgebraNumberTheory.github.io/README.md

 ## *General Seminars*

   <p>Carl Friedrich Gauss's statement "Mathematics is the queen of sciences, the queen of Mathematics is Number Theory".
-To participate in the seminar please kindly fill the form: <a href=" There was an error committing your changes: BilecikAlgebraNumberTheory has committed since you started editing.
-See what changed ">Seminar Form</a></p>
+To participate in the seminar please kindly fill the form: <a href=" https://forms.gle/UMVC9tvyXigM3Bpm8 ">Seminar Form</a></p>

 | Date | Time | Speaker | Affiliation | Title | Abstract |